dominique-vassard/data-play/02_panama_papers/README.md

 And if you're very lazy and/or want to perform a simple import, just read further.

+##Requirements
+To play, you will need:
+  * neo4j v3.x ([get it](http://neo4j.com/))
+  * neo4j apoc procedures, which are must have ([download and install](https://github.com/neo4j-contrib/neo4j-apoc-procedures))
+This two sets of procedures requires [Maven](https://maven.apache.org/)
+And install can be long, you've been warned.

+## The data
 First, have a look to the data

-## The data
 There are 4 csv files:

 - *all_edges.csv* contains all relationships between nodes